 Research "depends upon asking increasingly complex or new questions."
-It's a chance for you to explore something that is important and relevant to you.
+(ACRL Framework for Information Literacy) It's a chance for you to explore something that is important and relevant to you.
 You have the opportunity to add your voice and your understanding to the conversation about your research project.

 Your instructor is not asking you to find one source that perfectly answers your question - instead, it is up to you to draw connections between your sources and your research project.